Affirm Holdings Inc. (AFRM) Beta Value: Understanding the Market Risk

 AFRM) stock’s latest price update

-Affirm Holdings Inc. (NASDAQ: AFRM) has seen a decline in its stock price by -3.21 in relation to its previous close of 12.47.
-However, the company has experienced a 12.70% gain in its stock price over the last five trading sessions.
+Affirm Holdings Inc. (NASDAQ: AFRM) has seen a rise in its stock price by 6.21 in relation to its previous close of 12.39.
+However, the company has experienced a 7.43% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/10/23 that When Buying Now and Actually Paying Later Isn’t Enough

 AFRM’s Market Performance